Global markets jittery as U.S. futures signal a lapse back into losses

 "But that's a healthy development so markets can focus on areas that are generally stronger.
 The upward (equity) trend can stay but it will be less steep than last year."

-Yields on Germany's 10-year government bond, the euro zone benchmark, were around 0.69 per cent, having plunged to 0.66 per cent on Tuesday.
+Yields on Germany's 10-year government bond, the euro zone benchmark, were around 0.69 per cent, having dropped to 0.66 per cent on Tuesday.

-But that yield has more than doubled since early December as the European Central Bank halved its bond purchases at the start of 2018 and is widely expected to wind down the program in September.
+But that yield has more than doubled since early-December as the European Central Bank halved bond purchases at the start of 2018 and is expected to completely wind them down in September.

-Markets are also on edge over U.S. lawmakers' wrangling to extend the so-called debt ceiling – funding for the U.S. government runs out on Feb.
+Markets are also wary about U.S. lawmaker wrangling to extend the so-called debt ceiling – funding for the U.S. government runs out on Feb.
 8 unless a stopgap bill manages to pass the Senate later on Wednesday.

-U.S. 10-year yields rose back as high as 2.80 per cent after approaching two-week lows around 2.65 per cent on Tuesday .
+U.S. 10-year yields rose back as high as 2.80 per cent after approaching two-week lows around 2.65 per cent on Tuesday.
+They were last at 2.77 per cent.

 It was a steep spike in yields last Friday that sparked the initial Wall Street rout, forcing sales by a host of highly leveraged funds, which ramped up volatility and drove yet more selling.

+Like many others, BlackRock analysts described the rout as a buying opportunity, seeing the leveraged products moves as essentially driven by jitters over recent equity gains on one hand, and the possibility of higher interest rates on the other.

+But they added: "The market unrest is a reminder that the pace of interest rate increases matters."

-European shares were positioned for a strong session after seven days of losses, with a pan-European index up 0.7 per cent thanks also to a series of robust company earnings reports.
+European shares held firm, meanwhile, after seven days of losses, boosted also by a series of robust earnings reports.

 German shares rose 0.6 per cent, adding gains after news of a government coalition deal, with Social Democrats likely taking the key finance portfolio.
 Southern European bonds, generally seen as riskier assets, also rallied, with yields on Italian, Spanish and Portuguese debt down 5-8 basis points.